alissonsol/Archive/projects/examples/website/README.md

 Below are the end-to-end steps to deploy the `website` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
 The execution below is from the `automation` folder.
 You may need to start PowerShell (`pwsh`).

+For macOS Monterey, confirm that port 5000 is not in use and stop any service using it.
+See Stack Overflow [issue](https://stackoverflow.com/questions/69818376/localhost5000-unavailable-in-macos-v12-monterey).

+For Windows, confirm that port 80 is not in use and stop any [service using it](https://stackoverflow.com/questions/1960750/how-do-i-find-which-program-is-using-port-80-in-windows).
+Usually that is the default HTTP service (`net stop http`).

 - Create resources

 ```shell